Hard failover takes an unresponsive node out of the cluster.

 As long as one Query Service node continues to be available, the cluster continues to support querying, although potentially with reduced performance.

 If multiple nodes run the Search Service, Full Text Indexes are partitioned, and are automatically distributed across those nodes.
 If a Search Service node is failed over, it stops taking traffic.
 If no other nodes run the Search Service, all building of Full Text Indexes stops, and searches fail.
 If at least one other node is running the Search Service, this continues to handle queries and return partial results.
 However, in the case where one other node is running the Search service and a replica has been configured for the index, queries will continue to get full results as the replica will be promoted to active status immediately upon failover.

-When rebalance occurs:
+When a rebalance occurs:

 Note that the Search Service is not supported by Delta Recovery.

 If a node hosting the Eventing Service undergoes hard failover, the service on that node stops, and ongoing mutations on the node are interrupted: this potentially results in data loss.
 If the node is restored to the cluster, and the Eventing Service is restarted, mutations resume: however, this may result in the processing of mutations that are duplicates of mutations made prior to failover, leading to inappropriate changes to data.

 If multiple cluster-nodes host the Eventing Service, the Eventing Service on each of the remaining nodes continues to function in the absence of a failed-over Eventing-Service node.
 Note that under these conditions, vBucket reallocations that occur due to failover may lead to mutations being interrupted, and therefore potentially to data loss.